-Yesterday, my co-worker Matt told me about some Gmail tricks I hadn’t heard of.
-Well, one is a trick, and one is just “nice to know”.
+Yesterday, my co-worker Matt told me about some Gmail tricks.

 With a Gmail email address, the characters after a plus sign are ignored.
 You can use this to generate a new email address for yourself any time you need one.

 For example, (assuming your email is email@example.com) you could sign up for amazon.com using firstname.lastname@example.org.
 All your email will be routed to the same place, but in the future you can filter or block based on the unique email if you need to.